mariopineda/drpineda.ca/_posts/2014-10-05-New-classroom-tenant.md

 ---
 layout: post
-title: Setting up for new classroom tenant
+title: Prepping for a new classroom tenant
 description: The preparations are in full swing for the arrival of our new classroom tenant..., a desert dwelling creature that will grow to an impressive size by the time it reaches adulthood.
 modified: 2014-10-05
 category: